AdenWhitworth/checkmate_Back-End/README.md

 ## Technologies Used

 - **Node.js**: Backend runtime environment for executing JavaScript on the server.
+- **TypeScript**: A strongly typed superset of JavaScript that enhances code quality and provides better tooling and type safety during development.
 - **Express.js**: Web framework for building the RESTful API.
 - **JWT (JSON Web Tokens)**: Used for secure authentication.
 - **Socket.IO**: A library that facilitates real-time, bidirectional communication between clients and servers, crucial for features like live updates and notifications.